How much does a deck cost to build in NJ?

 - Stairs and Railings – in NJ it is illegal for any contractor to construct a deck without also ensuring that a set of stairs and safety railings were in place unless the deck is ground level.

 - Deck Skirt – The bottom space or skirt of the deck is left open.
 You can close it off with lattice or make it solid if you like at additional cost.
 The price for this will depend on the height of the deck and material used but generally is not that expensive.
-Maybe an extra $1500 for a deck this size for a solid skirt, $1,000 for lattice considering it’s only 3 steps high.
+Add an extra $2000 for a deck this size for a solid skirt, $1,000 for lattice considering it’s only 3 steps high.